Sakamoto Days: Novels

 A novel adaptation with an exclusive story by Renka Misaki, titled Sakamoto Days: Assassin's Method (SAKAMOTO DAYS 殺し屋のメソッド, Sakamoto Deizu: Koroshiya no Mesoddo), was released under Shueisha's Jump J-Books imprint on April 4, 2023.
-In October 2025, Viz Media announced that it had licensed the novel for English-language publication that is set to debut in Q3 2026.
+In October 2025, Viz Media announced that it had licensed the novel for English-language publication, which was released on July 28, 2026.

-A spin-off novel with exclusive episodes again written by Renka Misaki, titled Sakamoto Days: Koroshiya Blues (SAKAMOTO DAYS 殺し屋ブルース, Sakamoto Deizu: Koroshiya Burūsu), was released on December 4, 2024.
+A spin-off novel with exclusive episodes again written by Renka Misaki, titled Sakamoto Days: Assassin's Blues (SAKAMOTO DAYS 殺し屋ブルース, Sakamoto Deizu: Koroshiya Burūsu), was released on December 4, 2024.
+Viz Media licensed the novel and it is set to release on November 24, 2026.

 Anime

 In May 2024, it was announced that the series would receive an anime television series adaptation produced by TMS Entertainment.
 It was directed by Masaki Watanabe, with scripts by Taku Kishimoto, character designs by Yō Moriyama, and music composed by Yuki Hayashi.
 The series ran in two split season cours, with the first cours aired from January 11 to March 22, 2025, and the second cours aired from July 15 to September 23 of the same year, on TV Tokyo and its affiliates.
 (Note: TV Tokyo listed the second cours premiere as airing on July 14 at 24:00, which is effectively July 15 at midnight JST.)
 The first two episodes of the second cours received an advanced screening in Japan on June 15.
 Netflix licensed the series for a worldwide streaming release, which was released simultaneously with its televised broadcast in Japan.

+In December 2025, at the Jump Festa '26 event, a second season was announced.
+Daisuke Nakajima will direct the second season, with first season director, Masaki Watanabe, serving as supervising director.
+It is set to premiere in January 2027.

 The first opening theme song is "Hashire Sakamoto" (走れSAKAMOTO), performed by Vaundy, while the first ending theme song is "Futsū" (普通), performed by Conton Candy.
 The special ending theme song "Somebody Help Us", performed by Vaundy, is used for episode 7.
 The second opening theme song is "Method", performed by Kroi, while the second ending theme song is "Dandelion" (ダンデライオン), performed by Go!Go!Vanillas.

 Live-action film

-In September 2025, it was announced that the manga will receive a live-action film adaptation set to premiere in Japan in Q2 2026.
-The film will be written and directed by Yūichi Fukuda, with Keiya Tabuchi directing the action, and will star Ren Meguro as Taro Sakamoto.
-Credeus is producing the film with Avex Pictures and will be distributed by Toho.
+In September 2025, it was announced that the manga would receive a live-action film adaptation.
+It premiered in Japan on April 29, 2026.
+The film was written and directed by Yūichi Fukuda, with Keiya Tabuchi directing the action, and stars Ren Meguro as Taro Sakamoto.
+Credeus produced the film with Avex Pictures and was distributed by Toho.
+The film's theme song is "Bang!!", performed by Snow Man.